We will keep your data safe and process it in the manner required by law

 We can disclose your information to parties outside OP Financial Group subject to your consent or when the disclosure constitutes a part of the product or service you use.

-We use various contractual and other arrangements to ensure that our subcontractors and partners process your data carefully and in accordance with good data processing practice.
+We use various contractual and other arrangements to ensure that also our suppliers and partners process your data carefully and in accordance with good data processing practice.

 As a rule, we process your data within the EEA.
-The EEA refers to EU Member States and Iceland, Liechtenstein and Norway.
-If we transfer data outside the EEA, such as to the United States, we will ensure a sufficient level of personal data protection in the manner required by law and use data transfer mechanisms approved by the European Commission, primarily the European Commission’s standard contractual clauses.
+The EEA refers to EU Member States and Iceland, Liechtenstein, and Norway.
+If we transfer data to a country outside the EEA where the national regulations do not ensure data protection equal to the EU level of protection, we will ensure a sufficient level of personal data protection in the manner required by law and use data transfer mechanisms approved by the European Commission, primarily the European Commission's standard contractual clauses.
+We use standard contractual clauses for transfers to our IT service providers in India, for example.

-The standard contractual clauses on the European Commission's website:
+The standard contractual clauses are available on the European Commission’s website: